Skip to main content

 Counseling Service

-• helps the student to solve problems that are not purely didactic or technical in nature, but which may still affect their academic performance;
+• helps students resolve issues that are not strictly academic or technical but which may nevertheless affect their academic performance;

 Course Council Coordinator